LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 :::info

-When verifying a contract with blockscout on testnet (Sepolia), an API key is not required.
+When verifying a contract with Blockscout on testnet (Sepolia), an API key is not required.
 You can leave the value as `PLACEHOLDER_STRING`.
 <!-- On mainnet, you can get your Basescan API key from [here](https://basescan.org/myapikey) after you sign up for an account. -->

 :::